expo/expo/packages/expo-updates/README.md

 A `Promise` that resolves right before the reload instruction is sent to the JS runtime, or rejects if it cannot find a reference to the JS runtime.

-If the `Promise` is rejected, it most likely means you have installed the module incorrectly.
+If the `Promise` is rejected in production mode, it most likely means you have installed the module incorrectly.
 Double check you've followed the instructions above.
 In particular, on iOS ensure that you set the `bridge` property on `EXUpdatesAppController` with a pointer to the `RCTBridge` you want to reload, and on Android ensure you either call `UpdatesController.initialize` with the instance of `ReactApplication` you want to reload, or call `UpdatesController.setReactNativeHost` with the proper instance of `ReactNativeHost`.

 ### `Updates.checkForUpdateAsync()`

-Checks the app's remote URL to see if a new published version of your project is available.
+Checks the app's remote URL to see if a newly deployed version of your project is available.
 Does not actually download the update.

 This method cannot be used in development mode, and the returned `Promise` will be rejected if you try to do so.